-Across the country, from long-haul trucking to limousines to the charter bus industry, insurance rates for commercial driving operations have been increasing at an alarming rate.
+From long-haul trucking insurance to motorcoach insurance, rates for commercial driving operations have been increasing at an alarming rate.

 Having the proper insurance policies in place can mean the difference between staying in business or shutting the doors permanently.

 In the trucking industry, there have been many companies who have gone out of business after one major accident.

 David Carney, of Carney Trucking, in Gilbertown, Alabama, is but one example.

 We had one major accident last year.

 Once we got the insurance quote, we tried to make it work, but we had to shut the doors.

 In the motorcoach industry, things can get even more complicated, since there are many operators who run school buses, party buses, charters, and mid-sized shuttle buses.

 Different uses, different environments, and the difference in original cost of the vehicle require varied motorcoach insurance rates.

 For instance, a school bus doesn’t normally cross state lines, unlike motorcoaches.